ElijahAlmanzor/Robot_Programming/README.md

 to run the simulation of Thorvald spraying the weeds on the three pairs of crop rows with varying difficulty.
 The 4 different plants have been classified with labels cropa, cropb, cropc and weed.

-7. Replace the sensors.xacro in the uol_cmp9767_base/urdf folder with the one provided in this repository to obtain the Thorvald model with the spray nozzle positioned to the side of the camera angled to face the centre of the kinect camera's locus point.
+## Critical Python Components
+1. subscribe_bbox.py (bbox_display node) is responsible for subscribing to the ROS YOLO predictions.
+2. move_and_spray_weeds.py (move_base_sequence node) is responsible for moving the Thorvald as well as spraying.
+3. sprayer.py (sprayer node) is responsible for applying the spray blobs at the centre of the camera focal point.
+4. take_dataset.py (image_converter node) was used to gather the dataset.

 ## Step-by-Step Reproduction of the Solution/ Train from Scratch:
 1. The first step is to gather the dataset on which the pre-trained YOLOv3 weights will be trained on.
 Use the *take_dataset.py* python file to take images from the Kinect camera.